A stroke can affect the way your brain understands, organises and stores information. This is also known as cognition.

 • Giving simple instructions, one at a time, rather than a list of things to do.

-4. Don't do everything for them
+Do not do everything for them

-It's natural to want to help, but it's better to help someone do things on their own rather than do it all for them.
+It’s natural to want to help, but it’s better to help someone do things on their own rather than do it all for them.
 So if they ask you what day it is, suggest they look at the paper to find out.
 You could help by preparing an activity, such as putting out the things they need.
 Tidy up and de-clutter the area.
-They may be able to dress themselves, or make a sandwich, if they have the things they need and a clear space.
+They may be able to dress themselves or make a sandwich, if they have the things they need and a clear space.

-5. Help them get support
+Help them get support

 If someone needs more support, contact the GP or stroke team.